todorus/openkaart-api/README.md

 ```
 ./develop.sh
 ```
 This will start a webserver and echo the hostname and port to the console.
-It will run any code contained within the "/app" directory.

-Any changes inside the "app" directory will be reflected in the webserver.
+It will run app/start_server.py and do a hot reload on code changes within the /app folder.
+The exception is start_server.py: if you change this file you will need to restart the development environment.

 Testing
 -------